-Theosophy: Apart from avoiding the “God” word and maintaining that there can be no such thing as creation but only emanation and evolution from and within the One Infinite Divine Life, we agree with this perfectly.
+Theosophy: Apart from tending to avoid the “God” word and maintaining that there can be no such thing as creation but only emanation and evolution from and within the One Infinite Divine Life, we agree with this perfectly.

 2. We believe in the individualization of the Spirit in Us, and that all people are individualizations of the One Spirit.